robintrayler/SIELO_procedures/costech_EA/autosampler.md

 * Since the carousel base plate can spin freely, rotate it so the flattened edge on the center-post hole and the peg-hole are aligned with the autosampler body.
 This takes some trial and error.
 * If everything is aligned properly the carousel should drop into Zeroblank autosampler body and the center post will be flush with the top of the carousel.

-### Aligning The Autosampler
+### Configuring the Autosampler

-Now that a new carousel is installed you 🚨**must**🚨 change the autosampler setting in the Costech 4010 menu and align the carousel.
+* Now that a new carousel is installed you 🚨**must**🚨 change the autosampler setting in the Costech 4010 menu and align the carousel.
 Failure to do so will result in lost analyses.

 * Using the ⬆️/⬇️ arrow keys navigate to the select autosampler menu on the Costech 4010 screen.
     * **If the buttons are unresponsive**, press `abort` and `enter` on the keypad.